Utility Of PSAT Percentile Ranks

 How Do PSAT Percentiles Matter to You

-The PSAT or the National Merit Scholarship Qualifying Test (NMSQT) is a standardized exam to evaluate a test-taker’s knowledge in three fields.
-The PSAT score determines how well the test-taker would fair in SAT and whether he deserves a National Level Scholarship.
+PSAT is a standardized exam meant to evaluate a test-taker’s knowledge in three fields.
+The test score determines how well the test-taker would fair in SAT and whether he deserves a National Level Scholarship.
 Your PSAT score is calculated on a scale of 20 to 80 points.
-The lowest possible score in a PSAT section is 20 and the highest is 80.
+The lowest possible score in any section is 20 and the highest is 80.
 In order to postulate your score, a raw score is computed in the beginning.
-The raw score involves the sum total of points scored from each of the three sections of PSAT.
+The raw score involves the sum total of points scored from each of the three sections.

 These three sections are Critical Reading, Mathematics and Writing Skills.
-This raw score is changed into a score in the PSAT scale of 20 to 80 points.
-This is a statistical method, known as the Equating method.
-Equating reflects the PSAT percentile, which helps in gauging your performance in respect to the performance of other test-takers in previous editions of the PSAT.
-The PSAT percentile score has its own importance when it comes to judging your skills.
+This raw score is changed into a score in the scale of 20 to 80 points.
+This is a statistical method, known as Equating.
+It reflects the percentile, which helps in gauging your performance in respect to the performance of other test-takers in previous editions of the test.
+The score has its own importance when it comes to judging your skills.

 - The percentile marks enable the comparison between the past test-takers with those of the present.
-Each year, the test-takers face different version of the PSAT.
-The PSAT percentile score is formulated to check how the test-takers fair with each edition.
-The PSAT percentile for the juniors helps in comparing the percentile of other juniors who took the test in the past.
+Each year, the test-takers face different version of the test.
+Percentile is formulated to check how the test-takers fair with each edition.
+For the juniors it helps in comparing with the percentile of other juniors who took the test in the past.
 The same comparison applies to the sophomores.

-- The PSAT percentile reflects the differences in performance of the test-takers.
-In other words, it shows how fairly PSAT portrays the skills and capability of a test-taker.
-As the question types, which each group of test-taker faces, are more or less similar, the differences in the test performance mostly reflect a test-takers talent, dexterity and proficiency to handle serious college courses in future.
+- It reflects the differences in performance of the test-takers.
+In other words, it shows how fairly the test portrays the skills and capability of a test-taker.
+As the question types which each group of test-taker faces are more or less similar, the differences in the test performance mostly reflect a test-takers talent, dexterity and proficiency to handle serious college courses in future.

-- The PSAT percentile shows the true difference in skill levels.
+- It shows the true difference in skill levels.
 This is a very crucial fact as it determines the fate of the National Merit Scholarships.
-PSAT percentile makes sure the scholarship goes in the hands of only those test-takers, who justly deserve it.
+This percentile makes sure the scholarship goes in the hands of only those test-takers, who justly deserve it.

 - While calculating the percentile and comparing the scores, true skill differences can be seen among the students of the same skill area.
 It is determined by applying the Standard Error in Difference (SED).
 A difference of 8 points (1.5 SED) or more indicates a true variation of skills.

-- Another significance of the PSAT percentile is that it provides a relative score difference than absolute score difference.
+- Another significance is that it provides a relative score difference than absolute score difference.
 This increases your chance of getting your scholarship, as the NMSC officials will be able to compare your performance in a more efficient way.

-The above article brings forth the importance of PSAT percentile marking system.
+The above article brings forth the importance of the percentile marking system.
 It shows how percentile is advantageous for the test-takers.
-A good percentile score is around 80th to 89th while the best is of course the 99th percentile.
+A good percentile score is around 80th to 89th while the best is, of course, the 99th percentile.